-Intermediate R programmers who want to dive deeper into R and learn new strategies for solving diverse problems.
+Intermediate R programmers who want to dive deeper into R, understand how the language works, and learn new strategies for solving diverse problems.

 Programmers from other languages who are learning R and want to understand why R works the way it does.

 To get the most out of this book, you’ll need to have written a decent amount of code in R or another programming language.
-You might not know all the details, but you should be familiar with how functions work in R and although you may currently struggle to use them effectively, you should be familiar with the apply family (like
+You should be familiar with the basics of data analysis (i.e. data import, manipulation, and visualisation), have written a number of functions, and be familiar with the installation and use of CRAN packages.

 After reading this book, you will:

-Be familiar with the fundamentals of R. You will understand complex data types and the best ways to perform operations on them.
-You will have a deep understanding of how functions work, and be able to recognise and use the four object systems in R.
+Be familiar with the foundations of R. You will understand complex data types and the best ways to perform operations on them.
+You will have a deep understanding of how functions work, you’ll know what environments are, and how to make use of the condition system.

 Appreciate the double-edged sword of metaprogramming.
-You’ll be able to create functions that use non-standard evaluation in a principled way, saving typing and creating elegant code to express important operations.
-You’ll also understand the dangers of metaprogramming and why you should be careful about its use.
+You’ll be able to create functions that use tidy evaluation, saving typing and creating elegant code to express important operations.
+You’ll also understand the dangers and when to avoid it.